 Performance-oriented rain jackets are your focused outdoor pieces.
 One step down from a true hardshell jacket, they're made to withstand extreme conditions: the shell fabrics are tougher, the waterproof membranes are better breathers, and the hoods are more substantial.
 As a result, the interior fabrics are also much less prone to clamming up, and often have a premium, soft feel.
 Price does increase with these upgrades, although daily usability is nearly on par with the hiking/daily use category below.
 The primary compromise is pocket placement as some hand pockets sit high to accomodate a climbing harness.
 Jackets in this category include the Outdoor Research Realm, which absolutely blew us away with its performance in brutal conditions in southeast Alaska.

 Pared down, thin, and very focused, ultralight rain jackets are not for everyone.
-Their performance is often similar to or a little below the weekend hiker category below.
+Their performance is often similar to or a little below the weekend hiker category above.
 On the surface, that may not seem impressive, but given the substantial drop in weight, there’s a whole lot of technology packed into these 6-ounce (or less) wonders.
 The designs do require a few sacrifices, most notably the thinner fabrics being more prone to tearing and sagging and pressing against your skin under heavy rain.
-You also miss out on a number of features like hand pockets and as many adjustment options for the waist, hood and wrists.
+You also miss out on a number of features like hand pockets and as many adjustment options for the waist, hood, and wrists.
 All those sacrifices are well worth it for the ultralight backpacker or climber who needs an emergency shell.
 The rest may be better suited to look elsewhere.

 Thanks to advances in fabric and membrane technologies, there is a growing market of trail-running jackets that push weights even lower than the ultralight category above.
 Through some extensive testing, we've found these shells to be completely waterproof with seam taping and 3-layer membranes, and breathability performance exceeds their 2.5-layer counterparts (including the OR Helium II).
 Clearly, there are compromises in such a feathery structure and the most significant is durability.
 The class-leading Arc’teryx Norvan SL may weigh 4 ounces but its construction is so delicate that you can’t wear a pack without potentially damaging the waterproof system.
 Cost is another consideration as these jackets run about $300.
 For the trail runner that heads out in any and all conditions, however, the performance for the weight is simply unmatched.